 What about Browser Support?

-Having stable web browser support is the main requirement of web solutions based on advanced technologies such as AR and VR.
-Web apps need an active internet connection in order to run, whereas mobile apps can work offline.
+Stable web browser support is the main requirement of web solutions based on advanced technologies such as AR and VR.
+Web apps need an active internet connection to run, whereas mobile apps can work offline.

 WebXR by Using WebGL

-Today, the most advanced tool for creating XR content is WebGL, which allows to render 3D graphics in the browser.
+Today, the most advanced tool for creating XR content is WebGL, which allows the rendering of 3D graphics in the browser.
 It has recently been enabled by default in Google Chrome, Firefox 4, and Safari.
 Softengi widely applies WebGL to many AR and VR solutions to enable high performance of WebXR applications.

 Applications of WebXR